rudberga/CI-MS2-inspiry-tokyo/README.md

 [Wireframe](assets/docs/CI-MS2-inspiry-tokyo-wireframe.pdf)

-4 pages included in the wireframe which are:
+5 pages included in the wireframe which are:
 - Landing page
-- "Eat" step 1
+- Step 1
-- "Eat" step 2
+- Step 2
+- Step 3
-- "Eat" result
+- Result

 ### Surface